Shhsvri/BIOF045-NGS_Analysis/lectures/Day1_IntroShell/lessons/05_introR-R-and-RStudio.md

 	## I am adding 3 and 5
 	3+5

+You are encouraged to comment liberally to describe the commands you are running using `#`.
+This way, you have a complete record of what you did, you can easily show others how you did it and you can do it again later on if needed.
 ![Running in the script editor](../img/script_editor.png)

 You should see the command run in the console and output the result.